rl-institut/open_plan/docs/view_components/progression_bar.rst

     #.
 Results

     Properties:
-        *Each step has an associated index, corresponding to its position in the list of steps
+        - Each step has an associated index (starting from 1), corresponding to its position in the list of steps
+        - Each step in the progression bar is a link to a :ref:`view <views-label>`

+    Actions index: 1, 2

+**Current step index**

+    The index of the currently selected step

+    Requirements index: 1

 Actions
 ^^^^^^^

-1. To make the next step of the Progression bar clickable, the user has to fulfill the requirements of the current step.
-Each step has various mandatory and optional fields.
-2. Clicking on the steps of the Progression bar that have been fulfilled already allows the user to make modifications.
+1. Clicking on a step that has already been fulfilled, allows the user to make modifications to the inputs within this field
-3. Clicking on the steps that are not clickable make a small text bubble appear saying the previous step needs to be fulfilled first.
+2. Clicking on a step which is disabled, make a small text bubble appear next to the step explaining why the user cannot click on that step

 Requirement
 ^^^^^^^^^^^

-1. The user has to progress through the progression bar in order to successfully carry out the modeling and simulation
-2. Each step has to be completed one at a time.
-Once a step has met its minimum requirements, the button of the next step becomes clickable.
-Therefore, the user can come back to the steps they have already seen but they cannot click on a random step.
+1. To enable the next step, the user has to fulfill the requirements of the current step.
+Each step's requirements are defined in its respective :ref:`view <views-label>`

 Link with views
 ^^^^^^^^^^^^^^^

-..
-TBD
+Here will be a link to the views of each steps

+:ref:`landing-label`
+    It is not sure yet whether this view-component should be visible from start, join the on-going discussion `here <https://github.com/rl-institut/open_plan/issues/48>`_

 Link with other view-components
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 :ref:`menu_bar-label`
-..
-TBD

 Rendering of the view-component
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-* Ribbon-like display of the progression bar or Progression bar; identical throughout the different views
+* Ribbon-like display of the progression bar where each step is delimited by an individual blob, the structure is identical throughout the different views.
+The term blob is employed to signify that the shape is up to a decision (non-exhaustive list of examples: a rectangle, an ellipse, a circle, an arrow)
-* Clickable buttons on the progression bar placed sequentially as per the simulation progression order
-* Each button signifies a step in the simulation process
-* Different coloring of the buttons depending on the simulation steps performed
-* Horizontally placed just below the top margin of the view
-* The progression bar or Progression bar is present on every view of the tool UI
+* Indication of the steps order could be with arrow shaped blob, or with arrow symbols between the blobs
+* Color coding of the blobs backgrounds can be used to indicate whether the step has already be visited, is not fulfilled yet, disabled or enabled
+* The progression bar could be horizontal or vertical (it is assumed from left to right and top to bottom, but this can be debated)

+Here is an example of one possible rendering, please note that this is not a final design, only an example

 .. image:: _files/flow_chart.png
     :width: 400